t1modo/RemindMe/README.md

 ## Technologies Used

+- **React**: A JavaScript library for building user interfaces, focusing on building reusable UI components and managing the state efficiently.
 - **React Native**: A JavaScript framework for building cross-platform mobile apps.
 - **Expo**: A set of tools for React Native that simplifies development, testing, and deployment.
 - **Firebase**: A comprehensive backend platform for storing user data and assignments, enabling real-time data synchronization and secure account management.